conduktor/conduktor-gateway-demos/virtual_topics/Readme.md

 have interceptors applied to it without affecting the original topic.

 For instance, I may have a topic 'cars' that contains information on cars of all colors, and an application that is only interested in Red cars.
-To satisfy this requirement I can create a virtual topic 'redCars' and apply a filter to this topic so that only blue car data is available.
+To satisfy this requirement I can create a virtual topic 'redCarVirtualTopic' and apply a filter to this topic so that only blue car data is available.

 ## Running the demo